-- Hair Mask: Use a hair conditioning mask that also contains egg.
-There are many to choose from, from banana to avocado, to honey, or a combination.
+- Hair Mask: Use a hair conditioning mask that also contains eggs.
+There are many to choose from, from bananas to avocado, to honey, or a combination.
 Use whichever you have available and get the life back into your hair.
 Egg contains proteins that will help strengthen your hair.

 - Moisturize: Regularly moisturize your hair, twice a week for a month and you should notice a difference.